luukvanderduim/zbus-lockstep/zbus-lockstep/README.md

 zbus-lockstep = "0.1.1"
 ```

-Consider the followwing XML description,
-an interface with a single, simple signal in the `Cache.xml` file:
+Consider the followwing XML description, an interface with a single signal.

 ```XML
 <node>